-Building conservation is the term we use to describe everything we do as surveyors to ensure the future survival of these five palaces.
+Building conservation is the term we use to describe everything we do as surveyors to ensure the future survival of these six palaces.

 Building conservation involves carefully identifying what is most important about the buildings and taking care not only in the preservation of their physical ‘fabric’, but in the wealth of historical information embodied in it.
 Though the palaces have stood for hundreds of years, the building fabric itself is inherently vulnerable and subject to decay.